 Young men from Nigeria tell us over and over again, that they have left their country to find work in other countries such as Ghana, Burkina Faso or Libya.
 Some had previously lost their parents, others simply followed their friends to find work and provide for their families.
 The decision to go to Europe is usually only made whilst fleeing.

 Refugees from Eritrea make up the third largest group of people fleeing across the Mediterranean to Europe.
 A young group of Eritreans that we encountered on board named the arbitrary military service as their main reason for fleeing.
 Upon reaching legal age, men and women are drafted into the military – whose duration is unlimited by the way.
 First and foremost they want to avoid armed service.
-According to Amnesty International many conscripts are not only used in the military service, but in addition are also deployed for civil tasks such as agricultural, construction or vocational work.
+According to Amnesty International many conscripts are not only used in the military service, but in addition are also deployed for civil tasks such as agricultural, construction or vocation.

 Many young women and men from Guinea told us that their home country is faced with ethnic tensions.
 They indicate that their own group is being suppressed and they thus decided to leave.
 According to their own accounts, they face discrimination in most sectors of society, including employment and thus face difficulties making a living.